jwharper/soa_interface/README.md

 01.  ~/Downloads/soa_sample_app/include/SoaAutonomy.h is the JHU/APL provided API to the sim.<br />
 02. LogicWidget::taskSOA makes use of API to task the sim, (choice of task comes from TaskPanelWidget).<br />
-03. Currently, the sim's agents are individually tasked.
-However, the interface has been designed to task by a swarm size (scroll bars in TabpanelWidget), and not swarm agent IDs.<br />
+03. Currently, the sim's agents are individually tasked.<br />

-Asking agent with ID 103 to "Move to Location," calls<br />
+*Current API:* Interface asks sim to task agent with ID 103 to "Move to Location" by calling<br />

 m_pSoaAutonomy->sendWaypointPathCommand(**103**, waypointsToLocation); // in LogicWidget::taskSOA<br />

-JHU/APL is modifying the API in a way that allows calls<br />
+*Future API:* Interface asks sim to task 3 agents to "Move to Location" by calling<br />

 m_pSoaAutonomy->sendWaypointPathCommand(**3**, waypointsToLocation); // coming soon...<br />

+04. The interface is one step ahead of the API at this point as it has been designed to task by a swarm size (scroll bars in TabpanelWidget), and not by swarm agent IDs.
+Interface is developed without waiting for API to catch up by faking what happens after the TabPanelWidget goes through setting up a task (see LogicWidget::tasksForVideo).<br />

+~/Downloads/screenshots/10<br />